Jangidpratiksha34/demo-delta/README.md

 # demo-delta
-This is a demo repository.
+This is a demo repository for class.